Great Salt Lake: History

-There are several maps dating back to 1575 that show the Great Salt Lake at the correct latitude and longitude, within an accuracy of a few degrees.
-One example is a map by Nicolas Sanson dated 1650.
-The Great Salt Lake entered written history through the records of Silvestre Vélez de Escalante, who learned of its existence from the Timpanogos Utes in 1776.
+The Great Salt Lake entered written history through the records of Silvestre Vélez de Escalante, who learned of its existence from the Timpanogos Utes in 1776 during the Domínguez–Escalante expedition.
 No European name was given to it at the time, and it was not shown on the map by Bernardo Miera y Pacheco, the cartographer for the expedition.
 Escalante had been on the shores of Utah Lake, which he named Laguna Timpanogos.
 It was the larger of the two lakes that appeared on Miera's map.
 Other cartographers followed his lead and charted Lake Timpanogos as the largest (or larger) lake in the region.
 As people became aware of the Great Salt Lake, they interpreted the maps to think that "Timpanogos" referred to the Great Salt Lake.
 On some maps, the two names were used synonymously.
 In time, "Timpanogos" was dropped from the maps, and its original association with Utah Lake was forgotten.

 In 1824, it was observed, apparently independently, by Jim Bridger and Etienne Provost.
 Shortly thereafter, other trappers saw it and walked around it.
 Most of the trappers, however, were illiterate and did not record their discoveries.
 As oral reports of their findings made their way to those who did make records, some errors were made.
 In 1843, John C. Fremont led the first scientific expedition to the lake, but with winter coming on, he did not take the time to survey the entire lake.
 Fremont's glowing reports of the area were published shortly after his expedition, and they influenced the choice of Brigham Young and other members of The Church of Jesus Christ of Latter-day Saints to settle in the Salt Lake Valley in July 1847.
-Young visited the lake three days after arriving in the Valley, and it was supplying salt to the settlers within a month.
+Young visited the lake three days after arriving in the valley, and it was supplying salt to the settlers within a month.
+The Great Salt Lake lends its name to Salt Lake City, originally named "Great Salt Lake City" by Young.

 The lake was comprehensively surveyed for the first time in 1850 under the leadership of Howard Stansbury (Stansbury discovered and named the Stansbury mountain range and Stansbury island).
-Stansbury also published a formal report of his survey work which became very popular.
+Stansbury published a formal report of his survey work which became very popular.
 His report of the area included a discussion of Mormon religious practices based on Stansbury's interaction with the Mormon community in Great Salt Lake City.

-Beginning in November 1895, the artist and author Alfred Lambourne spent a year living on the remote Gunnison Island, where he wrote a book of musing and poetry, Our Inland Sea.
+Beginning in November 1895, artist and author Alfred Lambourne spent a year living on the remote Gunnison Island, where he wrote a book of musing and poetry, Our Inland Sea.
 From November 1895 to March 1896, he was alone.
 In March, a few guano sifters arrived to harvest and sell the guano of the nesting birds as fertilizer.
-Lambourne included musings about these guano sifters in his work.
+Lambourne includes musings about these guano sifters in his work.
 Lambourne left the island early in the winter of 1896 along with the first group of guano sifters.